Vyral/michael-dedic/_posts/2019-08-19-what-steps-go-into-the-home-buying-process.md

 {% include youtube.html %}

-Many people are curious as to what steps go into the homebuying process, so today we’ll walk you through a general overview of what to expect.&nbsp;
+Many people are curious as to what steps go into the home buying process, so today we’ll walk you through a general overview of what to expect.&nbsp;

 **When our team assists people with the home buying process, the first step we like to take is to send them a list of available homes in our area that meet their search criteria.&nbsp;**